 …are some examples.”

 Ogonowski says that retailers can take advantage by creating “dedicated landing pages to target these keywords.
 They can then include links to specific product and ecommerce category pages.”

 “We’ve also found that it’s better to create one page for each holiday and update it every year, rather than create a new page every time a particular holiday swings around.
 This strategy allows retailers to leverage links and other search factors over the long term.”

 “It’s essential to update pages before the holiday period begins (at least 45 days) and use a generic URL like www.store.com/black-friday.
 Add date-specific information to title tags, copy, headlines, and so on.”

-Ogonowski summarizes: “Retailers that use this strategy can sometimes double their traffic by picking up on under-targeted but high-volume keywords.”
+Ogonowski summarizes: “Retailers that use this strategy can sometimes double their ecommerce website traffic by picking up on under-targeted but high-volume keywords.”

-But regardless of which tips you use, Igor Avidon of Avidon Marketing Group thinks you should “make sure that your SEO efforts align with your brand [because] dissonance between pure SEO optimization and brand considerations can create an ugly experience for your customers.”
+Additionally, as Igor Avidon of Avidon Marketing Group puts it “make sure that your SEO efforts align with your brand because dissonance between pure SEO optimization and brand considerations can create an ugly experience for your customers.”

 “Your SEO (on-page copy, internal links, navigation elements, etc) needs to work hand-in-hand with your brand (storytelling, use of product images, content, etc) in order to create synergy for your store.”